o19s/elasticsearch-learning-to-rank/docs/core-concepts.rst

 Our judgment lists can't cover every user query our model will encounter out in the wild.
 So it's important to throw our model curveballs, to see how well it can "think for itself."
 Or as machine learning folks say: can the model generalize beyond the training data?
 A model that cannot generalize beyond training data is *overfit* to the training data, and not as useful.

 To avoid overfitting, you hide some of your judgment lists from the training process.
 You then use these to test your model.
+This side data set is known as the "test set."
 When evaluating models you'll hear about statistics such as "test NDCG" vs "training NDCG."
 The former reflects how your model will perform against scenarios it hasn't seen before.
 You hope as you train, your test search quality metrics continue to reflect high quality search.
 Further: after you deploy a model, you'll want to try out newer/more recent judgment lists to see if your model might be overfit to seasonal/temporal situations.

 ===================
 Real World Concerns